-March 11th, 2021 marks the ten-year anniversary of the Fukushima Dai-ichi Nuclear Power Plant accident in Japan.
+March 11th, 2021 marks the ten-year anniversary of the Fukushima Dai-ichi Nuclear Power Station accident in Japan.
 The accident has had a tremendous impact on people’s lives locally, globally and within the nuclear engineering community at large.
 Over the past ten years, the region has achieved a remarkable recovery, thanks to extensive restoration work performed in the area and a strong focus on environmental mitigation efforts.
-The impact radiological exposures and the surrounding circumstances had on humans and the environment are now better understood, leading to better mitigation strategies.
-Currently, efforts on decommissioning the power plants and revitalizing the economy, as well as overcoming socioeconomic and psychological challenges in the region are still underway.
+Currently, efforts are still underway to decommission the power plants and to revitalize the economy, as well as overcome socioeconomic and psychological challenges in the region.

 In parallel, the nuclear industry has done extensive analysis on the accident progression in the reactors and on how the consequence could have been mitigated with different strategies and measures.
 A series of new analyses have provided detailed understanding of what happened in the reactors.
 These analyses led to a suite of measures to enhance reactor safety implemented in the current fleet of Japanese nuclear reactors as well as the improved regulatory structure.
 At the same time, the US nuclear power plants and relevant regulations have been upgraded to address similar risks.
 In addition, the accident has prompted a series of innovations in nuclear engineering to prevent similar accidents and to make nuclear energy safer.

-This 10-year anniversary provides an opportunity to reflect on the accident, its environmental and health consequences, as well as its impact on nuclear reactor safety and regulations.
-It also gives us a moment to think more broadly about the interactions between nuclear energy, the environment, and society.
+This 10-yr anniversary provides an opportunity to reflect on the accident, its environmental and health consequences, as well as its impact on nuclear reactor safety and regulations.
+It also gives us a moment to think more broadly about the interactions between nuclear energy, the environment and society.
 Lessons learned from the Fukushima accident and its aftermath will drive the future of nuclear energy.